-A lap is when two pieces of rebar are overlapped to create a continuous line of rebar.
+A lap is when two pieces of reinforcing bar (rebar) are overlapped to create a continuous line of rebar.
 The length of the lap varies depend on concrete strength, the rebar grade, size, and spacing.
 CRSI's "Reinforcement Anchorage and Splices" includes tables of required lap splice lengths based on these variables.

 Contact splices--in which the bars touch and are wired together--are preferred because they are more secure against displacement during construction.
 Non-contact lap-spliced bars should not be spaced too far apart.

 For lap splice design and construction, the ACI 318 Building Code requires the Engineer to indicate locations and lengths of all lap splices on the structural drawings.